jcook0/jcook0.github.io/about.md

 published: true
 ---

 Hi, welcome to my blog.
-I enjoy programming, math, tech, and music.

 ### More Information